jt196/paprika-to-obsidian-markdown/Readme.md

 If you wish to tailor this to your own tagging system, find the line `authors = positive_filter(tag_map, "authors")` in the script and change the "authors" after the `tag_map` to a string of your choice.
 This'll filter the tag list by whatever keyword you decide, and add the original Paprika tag to the "authors" section.
 # Credits

+- [Obsidian](https://obsidian.md/) for writing the underlying software for these md recipes.
 - [Dataview plugin](https://github.com/blacksmithgu/obsidian-dataview/) - used to display the recipe
 - [Cybertron theme](https://github.com/nickmilo/Cybertron) - Used in the demo vault
 - [Parse Ingredients](https://github.com/MichielMag/parse-ingredients) - Python library used to process the recipe ingredients.